 Health Myth One: Milk Does Wonders

-Health Myth Two: Herbs are the way to go!
+Health Myth Two: Herbs Are the Way to Go!

-Though it is important to moderate your calorie intake, it is much more essential to watch your sugar intake.
-Minimizing your glucose intake will significantly aid in your weight loss battle.
-An excess of glucose is the major cause of fat storage.
-By moderating your glucose levels, weight loss will be a breeze.
-Make sure to also engage in weight training and moderate periods of cardio.
-This is an effective way to burn fat.
+We are saying this because minimizing your glucose intake will significantly aid in your weight loss battle.
+Remember that an excess of glucose is the major cause of fat storage.
+So, by moderating your glucose levels, you can make your weight loss journey easier.
+Make sure to also engage in weight training and moderate periods of cardio, instead of believing in health myths, as it is an effective way to burn fat.